 To set up a hybrid class (with students participating online and on campus) you will need webcam equipment and one of the video tools of Leiden University.

 Webcam equipment has been pre-installed in all teaching rooms in the Pieter de la Courtbuilding.
-For the other rooms within the PdlC, webcam cases are available to borrow from the Service Desk.
-Overview of equipment per room.

 If you need help choosing the right video tool, please consult the Teaching support site with a practical comparison of all the video tools and links to their manuals.
 You can always contact us via firstname.lastname@example.org for further advice.